datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 .. index:: ! datalad command; create-sibling-github, ! datalad command; create-sibling-gitlab

+The two commands have different arguments and options.
+Here, we look at :command:`datalad create-sibling-github`.
 The command takes a repository name and GitHub authentication credentials (either in the command line call with options ``github-login <NAME>`` and ``github-passwd <PASSWORD>``, with an *oauth* token stored in the Git